ogrisel/wheelhouse-uploader/README.md

 ### TODO

-- test on has many cloud storage providers as possible (please send an email to olivier.grisel@ensta.org if you can make it work on a non-Rackspace provder),
+- test on as many cloud storage providers as possible (please send an email to olivier.grisel@ensta.org if you can make it work on a non-Rackspace provider),
-- check that CDN activation works everywhere,
+- check that CDN activation works everywhere (it's failing on Rackspace
+  currently: need to investigate) otherwise the workaround is to enable CDN manually in the management web UI,
 - make it possible to fetch private artifacts using the cloud storage protocol instead of HTML index pages.